-The tonnage handled at each of the 40 ports was then used as inputs into the port-specific models, which consist of the direct, induced, indirect sub-modules.
-Impacts were then estimated for each of the 40 ports.
+The tonnage handled at each of the 41 ports was then used as inputs into the port-specific models, which consist of the direct, induced, indirect sub-modules.
+Impacts were then estimated for each of the 41 ports.

-6 EXPANSION OF THE 40-PORT IMPACT MODELS TO MEASURE SYSTEM-WIDE IMPACTS
+6. EXPANSION OF THE 41-PORT IMPACT MODELS TO MEASURE SYSTEM-WIDE IMPACTS

-A prototype model was developed for each state and province to measure the cargo that moves through private terminals and ports not located in one of the 40 port districts for which the individual models were developed.
-These prototype models also consist of direct, induced and indirect sub-modules, and were developed based on revenue-per-ton ratios and jobs-perton ratios by commodity and category, estimated from the port-specific models for the ports located in each relevant state or province.
+A prototype model was developed for each state and province to measure the cargo that moves through private terminals and ports not located in one of the 41 port districts for which the individual models were developed.
+These prototype models also consist of direct, induced and indirect submodules, and were developed based on revenue-per-ton ratios and jobs-per-ton ratios by commodity and category, estimated from the portspecific models for the ports located in each relevant state or province.

-The tonnage handled at ports that was not among the 40 ports was grouped by state and province and used in the other state and province models to develop a comprehensive measure of the economic impact on the bi-national economies.
+The tonnage handled at ports that was not among the 41 ports was grouped by state and province and used in the other state and province models to develop a comprehensive measure of the economic impact on the bi-national economies.

-Using the 40 port-specific models, and the state and provincial models, the economic impacts at the level of the 40 port districts and the "other state and provincial ports" were then combined to estimate total impacts in the following categories:
+Using the 41 port-specific models, and the state and provincial models, the economic impacts at the level of the 41 port districts and the "other state and provincial ports" were then combined to estimate total impacts in the following categories:

-- Bi-national System-wide
+- → Bi-national System-wide

-- By country
+- \rightarrow By country

-- By state and province
+- → By state and province

-- By commodity
+- \rightarrow By commodity

-- By carrier flag
+- → By carrier flag

-- By employment sector
+- \rightarrow By employment sector

 Note: Total figures on all tables and charts may not add up due to rounding.
-All figures are in CDN dollars.

-Chapter II ECONOMIC IMPACTS of the PORT OF TORONTO
+CHAPTER II ECONOMIC IMPACTS OF THE PORT OF TORONTO